Dave-Lowndes/SpaceHog/README.md

 # SpaceHog V1.2
-This program is useful for testing applications against low-disk space situations.
+This program is useful for testing applications in low disk space situations.

 ![SpaceHog screenshot](screenshot.png)